 There are a million barrios (neighbourhoods) in Bogotá, but the one that everyone knows is La Candelaria and for good reason.
 It’s such a cool place even the president of Colombia calls it home!
 If you’re trying to decide where you should stay in Bogotá, look no further than this charming neighbourhood!

-La Candelaria is the city’s historic district encompassing everything from Casa de Nariño, which is where the President lives and works, to quaint little cafés and stores and restaurants.
+There a million of things to do in Bogotá, and La Candelaria is definitely on the top list.
+This neighborhood is the city’s historic district encompassing everything from Casa de Nariño, which is where the President lives and works, to quaint little cafés and stores and restaurants.
 With so many things to see and do, it’s definitely the place to be!
 And with over 30 hostels (basically the highest concentration of hostels in the entire city) and quite a few hotels, there’s no shortage of places to stay.

 It’s rich history and current societal importance!

 You can see it in the architecture as you walk down the narrow streets, many of which are still cobblestone!
 The Spanish influence is obvious, as most of the buildings are in the original colonial and Baroque style (some dating back centuries) and you won’t find any skyscrapers.
 La Candelaria is home to a lot of the museums in Bogotá including the Museo Botero (Botero Museum), Museo Histórico de la Policía Nacional (the Police Museum), La Casa de la Moneda (Currency Museum), MAMU (Miguel Urrutia Art Museum), Museo Militar (Military Museum), Museo del Oro (Gold Museum) and La Quinta de Bolívar (Simon Bolívar’s house, read about him here)!

 Helpful tip: many museums are free on Sundays!
 For some more Bogotá history, you can also read about El Bogotazo and El Dorado.